 The collection is perhaps the most comprehensive of its kind in Europe, covering the history of optical instruments over eight centuries, the manufacture of glass and of lenses, microscopy, telescopes, photography, cameras, imaging systems, camera obscura, peep shows, projectors and opthalmalogical instruments.
 Displays illustrate the lives and achievements of Carl Zeiss and Ernst Abbe and there is a planetarium on the upper floor.

-Currently closed for renovation until 2023.
+Currently closed for renovation until second half of 2026.